lifeBCE/redis-single-file/README.md

-2. The mutex key is already set so the client will skip the priming and enter directly into the queue where it should immediately find a token left by the last client upon completion.
+2. The mutex key is already set so the client will skip the priming and enter directly into the queue where it should immediately find a token left by the last client upon completion or block waiting for the current client to finish execution.

 ### Considerations over redlock approach